mandober/debrief.math/240-ord/ord.GLOSSARY.md

 - [Weak order](#weak-order)

 <!-- /TOC -->

+## Acyclic relation
+A binary relation is acyclic if it contains no "cycles"; or, equivalently, its transitive closure is antisymmetric.

 ## Antichain
 An antichain is a poset in which no two elements are comparable.
 In other words, the order relation of an antichain is just the identity relation.